 Three Areas for Social Listening

-- The competition.
-Do you know who your biggest competitors are and how big they are on social media?
-If it ain’t broke, don’t fix it.
 Take a look at what is working for them in regards to their content and what is getting the most engagement for them.
-Take a look at how the audience is reacting or what their "mood" is toward your competition.
-Find out ways you can use that to your advantage.
+Also, look at how the audience is reacting or what their "mood" is toward your competition.
+You can use these insights to your advantage.
 (If it ain't broke, don't fix it.)